“All grown-ups were once children… But only few of them remember it.”

 In the business world, creativity is often unfairly neglected and cramped up by default procedures and generally accepted business patterns.
 The task of each procurement professional is to influence the supply market and create competitive advantages for the benefit of its stakeholders.
 Such a profession requires understanding and analyzing the market, as well as possessing outstanding business skills but also – creativity!

 What’s creativity at all?

 That’s the ability of creating new ideas in order to solve complex problems effectively.
 Today’s opinion is that there are two types of people: creative and non-creative ones.
-On the other hand, psychologists believe creativity is the skill every person has in themselves since birth.
-It means each one of us has unlimited access to that gift, despite the fact that some people use it less.
+On the other hand, psychologists believe creativity is the skill every person has since birth, which means everyone has unlimited access to that gift but some people simply use it less.

 Nowadays, stress and chronic lack of time leave no room for creative thinking.
 It’s easier and quicker to accept existing behavior patterns than constantly innovate and search for new solutions.
 However, lack of creativity is bad – both for an individual and a company.

 But… How can creativity be applied to procurement?

 Procurement (as any other department within the company) cannot achieve outstanding results by constantly following the same routine and conventional paths.
 In fact (although at first glance it doesn’t seem so), successful procurement really does require coming up with new, creative solutions.